 Day 3 : Our Change

 As Ai-jen Poo, who moderated a morning plenary discussion, observed true positive change can only take place across generations.
 During the plenary, youth recipients of the Foundation’s Shriver Award against poverty joined community leaders with decades of social justice experience to focus on generational change.
-At one point, Cristina Jimenez reflected: “As a 16 year old, I moved from fear to college.”
+At one point, Cristina Jimenez reflected: “As a 16 year old, I moved from fear to courage.”
 By the late morning, Freeman A. Hrabowski, III, the Foundation’s board chair, extolled in his keynote address to all in the room: “Everyone here is a leader.”
 Luz Vega-Marquis imparted this encouragement in her closing remarks: “Do what you do, but do it better.”
 She offered this call to action, which is as important as ever at this moment in the U.S.:

 What are you going to do when you go back home?